Contact our Office

 Jeremy Cloud is General Counsel of InTown Suites in Atlanta, Georgia.
 He previously was a Division Counsel at Georgia-Pacific and a senior associate at Jones Day, where his practice focused on complex commercial real estate transactions, including all aspects of the acquisition, disposition, development, financing, and leasing of commercial real estate located throughout the United States.
 Jeremy's finance practice included experience representing financial institutions, CMBS loan originators, and borrowers in connection with acquisition, construction and permanent loans, as well as loan restructurings, workouts, and other transactions involving nonperforming loans.
 He has represented a range of clients, including AIG, Bank of America, Chevron, General Electric Capital Corporation, Georgia-Pacific, Regions Bank, TD Securities and Wells Fargo Bank.
 Jeremy is a member of the State Bar of Georgia and the Atlanta Bar Association and is 2008 honors graduate of the Florida State University College of Law.

-Gregory Bel, a senior associate at Piedra & Associates, P.A. in Miami, practices in the area of business litigation.
+Gregory Bel, a partner at Piedra & Associates, P.A. in Miami, practices in the area of business litigation.
 Bel is fluent in both English and Spanish and is a member of the Florida Bar Young Lawyer’s Division and the Cuban-American Bar Association.
 A 2007 graduate of Florida State University College of Law, he was awarded the Distinguished Pro Bono Service Award as a law student for his legal service to the Tallahassee community.
 He also served as a legal intern at the Children’s Advocacy Center during his time at Florida State.

 A native of Madrid, Spain, Bernal-Dixon is a 2000 graduate of the Florida State University College of Law, where she served as the law school's Student Bar Association president and was a member and officer of the Mock Trial Team.
 Bernal-Dixon focuses her practice on litigation and administrative matters.
 She has handled matters ranging from consumer disputes to complex medical malpractice matters in both state and Federal courts.
 An active member of the Florida State University College of Law Alumni Association, she previously served as its president.
 She also assisted in forming the Tampa Bay Hispanic Bar Association.
 Additionally, Bernal-Dixon provides pro bono services to pro se litigants in Hillsborough County through the Bay Area Legal Services Family Forms Clinic in Spanish.
 She has been repeatedly recognized as a Rising Star by Florida Super Lawyers (2009-2011).
 In 2009, she was selected by Florida Trend as a Florida Legal Elite Up and Comer as recognized by her peers.
 She is managing partner at Bernal-Dixon Law, P.A.